marleelackey/SWE-400-Project/README.md

 * create an Element domain object class - 10/11
 * create an ElementMapperInterface - 10/11
 * create an ElementMapper for each inheritance pattern - 10/11
+* method in ElementMapper to create an element

-A user should be able to modify how many moles we have of a chemical. - due 10/11
+*Story 2: A user should be able to modify how many moles we have of a chemical.* - **due 10/11**
 * Create a UI - 10/11
 * Create an ExecuterForCommands class that calls execute on proper command - 10/10
 * Create a Command interface - 10/10